Jarmos-san/jarmos.dev/_blog/a-standard-ci-cd-pipeline-for-python-projects.md

 ## About the Workflow

-Python's package management scene isn't praiseworthy (**sources**: [1][5] & [2][6]).
+Python's package management scene isn't praiseworthy.
 And coupled with those packaging issues, due to virtualenv requirements, setting up CI/CD tools are quite complicated as well (on GitHub Actions at least).
 So, I scourged through the Internet to come up with the most optimal CI/CD setup for Python projects.
 While Poetry, out-of-the-box is a great CLI tool for local development, it doesn't work well with CI/CD platforms.
 With Poetry, you can manage local virtualenvs as easily as publishing your project on PyPi right from your terminal!

-But that's manual labour.
-And as developers, we commit often & push to remote repositories on regular intervals.
+But that's manual labour and as developers we commit often & push to remote repositories on regular intervals.
 Repeated manual tasks are subject to mistakes thus increasing the chances of a bug or breaking changes creeping into the project.
-Hence, I set out with a goal to resolve this issue without spending too much time setting up CI/CD tools.

-The goal was to make the setup as simple & minimal as possible, yet should qualify to meet the modern standards of CI/CD principles.
+I wanted to resolve this issue without spending too much time setting up CI/CD tools.
+The goal was to make the setup as simple & as minimal as possible, yet it should qualify to meet the modern standards of CI/CD principles.

 In other words, the setup should be able to perform linting and/or formatting tasks, run the test suites, generate coverage reports & upload the report to